raymondminglee/Engineering/index.md

 ## 2 Sizes
 Our product comes in two sizes.
 The regular one has rods with smaller diameter than the large one.
 We are designing for commonly used household screws.
 Which are size 6 to size ¼ in. and our regular one is perfect for all.
 It is convenient and portable, and can be used in an -in-a-pinch situation.
 The large size has a more focused size range, from size 10 to size ¼, but it can exert more torque and has a longer lifetime than the regular one.
 It is suitable for situations such as occasional furniture assembly.

 <img src="pic/size.png?raw=true"/>

+---
+## Patent Drawing and Intellectual Property
+Here are some of our patent drawing showing the detail of our design

+Mingyang Lee and Yueyue Li are the co-inventors of this invention, and the intellectual property is protected under the provisional patent application (U.S.62358445).